 Often, by migrating or relocating, a business can access a future-proof solution for its data storage needs, while also benefiting from enhanced security and even potential cost savings.
-However, there is of course a significant amount of work involved in relocating or migrating data center, and this work doesn’t come without an element of risk.
+However, there can be a significant amount of work involved in relocating a data center – and it doesn’t come without an element of risk.

 Plan your budget